 Here are my notes from our April 2005 meeting with the Caputo family at the mill just outside Naples:

 In some ways, I think Caputo is set up like a winery or a perfume company.
 They get the finest grains from around the world; they know how to select what is best and they know how to mill and blend to make the perfect pizza flour.
 Their business reminds me of the Burgundy wine model or even the French perfume industry in Grasse, and it takes an extremely high level of sophistication.
-The newest Molino Caputo print advertising highlight the companies connections to the world market.
+The newest Molino Caputo print advertising highlights the company’s connections to the world market.

 The company has a computer lab where they are continually testing a wide range of grains from around the world for the characteristics that are right for pizza dough.
 They test for: